apache/sling-org-apache-sling-feature-analyser/readme.md

           "error": false,
           "warning": false
         }
+      },
+      "system.bundle": {}
+    },
+     "framework":{
+       "id":"org.apache.felix:org.apache.felix.framework:7.0.5"
+      },
+      "javaVersion": "21"
     }
 }
-}
 ```

-This ensures that warnings related to the platform are not reported when the feature is aggregated with downstream (consumer) applications.
+This ensures that

+- warnings related to the platform are not reported when the feature is aggregated with downstream (consumer) applications.
 The manifests should not be inlined under normal circumstances, since it greatly increases the size of the resulting features.
+- metadata related to the system bundle is recorded at the Java 21 compatibility level